christyler80/PuttyDriver/README.md

 # PuttyDriver
-PuttyDriver evaluates a Microsoft Windows application automation and robotics interface with the popular open source PuTTY SSH and telnet client developed by Simon Tatham and others.
+PuttyDriver evaluates a Microsoft Windows application automation and robotics interface with the popular open source PuTTY SSH and Telnet client developed by Simon Tatham and others.